 Monday, October 19, 2015 |

-Mark Wagenaar is the 2015 winner of the Juniper Prize from UMass Press for his second book, The Body Distances (forthcoming spring 2016).
-His first, Voodoo Inverso, was the 2012 winner of the University of Wisconsin Press' Felix Pollak Prize.
-His poems appear or are forthcoming from The New Yorker, 32 Poems, Field, Southern Review, Image and many others.
+Mark Wagenaar is the 2015 winner of the Juniper Prize from UMass Press for his second book, The Body Distances.
+His first, Voodoo Inverso, was the 2012 winner of the University of Wisconsin Press's Felix Pollak Prize.
+His poems appear or are forthcoming from the New Yorker, 32 Poems, Field, Southern Review, Image and many others.
 He is the 2015-16 Halls Poetry Fellow at the University of Wisconsin-Madison and a doctoral fellow at the University of North Texas.

 You should know how to jump a car,